RealKevinApetrei/HiLo/README.md

 1. Run setup.py via Python3

 ----------------------------------------------------------
-Recommended to install the latest **release** of the mingiame.
+Recommended to install the latest **release** of the minigame.
 Thanks!